vunguyen-cadabra/salt3-docker/README.md

 ```

 - Modify others configurations if needed.</br>

-eg: you can modify the port number of http/https instead of the default configuration shown below.
+Eg: you can modify the port number of http/https instead of the default configuration shown below.
 ```
 APP_PORT=80
 ```

-**4. Build docker**
+**3. Build docker**

 By using window command line ..etc<br />